 Dance could also be taught in the context of other subject areas such as physical education or music, or it could be integrated into other areas of the elementary school curriculum.
 Thus, schools could report more than one method of incorporating dance in their program of study.
 Forty-four percent of elementary schools in 2009-10 and 48 percent of the schools in 1999-2000 offered dance as part of the school's physical education program.
-In both years, the percentage of schools that offered dance as part of the physical education program differed by poverty concentration at the school.
-For example, in 2009-10, smaller percentages of schools with the two highest poverty concentrations (38 percent and 36 percent) reported the integration of dance and physical education than did schools with the lowest concentration of poverty (56 percent).
+The percentage of schools that offered dance as part of the physical education program differed by poverty concentration in 2009-10.
+Smaller percentages of schools with the two highest poverty concentrations (38 percent and 36 percent) reported the integration of dance and physical education than did schools with the lowest concentration of poverty (56 percent).

 Dance was taught as part of the music curriculum in 37 percent of public elementary schools in 2009-10, representing a decrease from 48 percent in 1999-2000.
-In 2009-10, the percentage of schools that offered dance as part of the music curriculum differed by poverty concentration; 31 percent of schools with the highest poverty concentration and 49 percent of schools with the lowest poverty concentration offered dance as part of the music curriculum in 2009-10.
+In both years, the percentage of schools that offered dance as part of the music curriculum differed by poverty concentration; for example, 31 percent of schools with the highest poverty concentration and 49 percent of schools with the lowest poverty concentration offered dance as part of the music curriculum in 2009-10.